Club: VfB Stuttgart | Opening: 1933 | Capacity: 60,441 (11,121 standing)

 At that time, the stadium still had an athletics track, but in 2008 the city of Stuttgart decided to convert the stadium into a proper football stadium.
 The pitch was lowered, two new stands were built at the short ends, and the other stands extended closer to the pitch.

-Capacity increased to its current total, and at the same time the name of the stadium got changed to Mercedes-Benz Arena.
+Capacity increased to its current total, and at the same time the name of the stadium changed to Mercedes-Benz Arena.
 Works were completed in the middle of 2011.

 (photos of the present Mercedes-Benz Arena below)

-From the motorways around Stuttgart, signs with a stadium symbol will guide you, via the B10 and B14, to the stadium.
+If arriving by car from the motorways around Stuttgart, signs with a stadium symbol will guide you, via the B10 and B14, to the stadium.

 If using public transport, take overground metro (S-Bahn) line S1 from the main rail station (Hbf).
 Take the train in the direction of Kirchheim and get off at stop Neckarpark.
 From there it is a 5-minute walk to the stadium.